masood2iq/Lambda-Function-Invoke-On-CloudWatch-Events-Through-AWS-Console/README.md

 Walkthrough on Lambda Function invoke on scheduling with CloudWatch Events configuration through AWS console

 ## Overview
-In this exercise, we will learn, how to create and invoke simple hello world `Lambda Function` with `CloudWatch Events` in regular intervals.
+In this exercise, we will learn, how to create and invoke simple python `Lambda Function` with `CloudWatch Events` in regular intervals.
 Here are the steps.

 ### Step - 1